 We have covered the topic of chatbots in healthcare in one of our recent blog posts.
 You can read it here, and also if you are interested in a custom healthcare software development company for the realization of your ideas, don’t hesitate to contact us.

-Instead, let’s talk about the importance of wearables and AI combination.
+Instead, let’s talk about the importance of wearables and healthcare AI trends in combination.
 When Artificial Intelligence is involved in the analysis of the patient data that comes, it helps to improve the quality of life and medical care for the patients.

 This University also does a lot for preventive care.
 Their “lab in a box” replaces pricey and bulky microscopes with a simple device that fits in your hand.

-Today a tissue sample analysis microscopes sized as a desk and cost from $250,000 to $500,000.
+Today a tissue sample analysis microscope is sized as a desk and costs from $250,000 to $500,000.
 Dr. Wong lists plenty of drawbacks:

 “It’s very expensive.
 If anything breaks or shifts, you need a trained technician to fix it.
 You have to scan your specimen very slowly.
 Most countries won’t have these kinds of devices, because they can’t afford it.
 It’s just not possible”.